besaleli/personal-website/docs/blog/posts/llm_semiotics.md

 I think this is a good time to talk about the pyramids.
 You know how pyramids had a bunch of inscriptions saying stuff like "DO NOT ENTER" and had a bunch of booby traps?
 And then we went in there anyway and it turns out there was a bunch of deadly archaic bacteria in the mummies or something?
 And then there there was a worldwide trend where everyone was making jokes about drinking the mystery sarcophagus juice?
 How many people were actually joking?
 As a species, we are a danger to ourselves.

+And it's so funny because we'll make up these crazy stories out of nothing.
+There's this site Southeastern Turkey called Göbekli Tepe; it's the ruins of some millennia-old structure that was used for something.
+A lot of Netflix shows seem to think that "something" was fertility rituals or some other profound religious tradition.
+This seems plausible, there could have been some religious cult, but it also seems equally equally that it was just an event space used for parties.
+Kind of like how in 10,000 years, archaeologists will unearth the ruins of Berghain, Basement, and Bassiani, and make all sorts of educated guesses about the kinds of spiritual practices the very devout attendants did there.

 I don't even know if LLMs would get the chance to hurt us before we just do it ourselves.
 How many people have been laid off because some high level executive was told their jobs could be automated by tech that can barely tell you how many 'r's are in the word 'strawberry'?
 In fact, why bother speculating 10,000 years in the future when we're already convincing ourselves that LLMs are capable of rational thought who should be in any way believable?

 More subtly, I think posterity should also be considered here.
 People in the future will use our cultural artifacts as empirical evidence to draw conclusions about themselves.
 LLMs may be an amalgamation of our written culture but they don't define us – and if people in the future get the wrong idea about us, they could get the wrong idea about themselves.
 This could manifest in so many different ways: